william199612/BouncingBall/README.md

-# Snake Game Project
+# Bouncing Ball Game Project

-This is a simple snake game project using Javascript and HTML.
+This is a simple bouncing ball game project using Javascript and HTML.

 ## Running